GoogleChrome/developer.chrome.com/site/en/blog/extend-recorder/index.md

 This blog post assumes you know the basics of Recorder.
 If you are new, follow this [short introductory tutorial and video guide](/docs/devtools/recorder/) to get started.

+{% YouTube id='rMUayh1QPYs' %}

-## Export user flows and replay programmatically {: #export-json }
+## Export user flows and replay programmatically {: #export-json}

 By default, the Recorder gives you the ability to export these recordings as a [Puppeteer](https://pptr.dev/) or [Puppeteer Replay](https://github.com/puppeteer/replay) script, or as a plain JSON file.

 {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/fohgHrLdvct9FtdGzstn.png", alt="Export options.", width="800", height="544" %}

-Once you export the user flows as JSON files, you have the options to [import it back](/docs/devtools/recorder/reference/#import-flows)) to the Recorder panel and replay it, or use external libraries to replay it.
+Once you export the user flows as JSON files, you have the options to [import it back](/docs/devtools/recorder/reference/#import-flows) to the Recorder panel and replay it, or use external libraries to replay it.
 [Puppeteer Replay](https://goo.gle/puppeteer-replay) library is one of the libraries.

 ### Replay with Puppeteer Replay {: #pptr-replay }